manoja328/manoja328.github.io/blog/_posts/2018-08-07-welcome-to.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "How I made this website"
 date:   2018-08-07 15:19:37 -0400
 categories: jekyll update
 ---

+If you are wondering how I created this website I will talk about this in this post.
+Github pages natively support Jekyll pages.
+You can find more about this in Github itself.
+But you are also free to go to my github repo in https://github.com/manoja328/manoja328.github.io and copy the format I used.

-You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+You’ll find this post in your  `blog/_posts` directory.
+Go ahead and edit it and Github will update the site after some time.

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.
+To add new posts, simply add a file in the `blog/_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.

-Jekyll also offers powerful support for code snippets:
+The thing that I like about Jekyll is that it also offers powerful support for code snippets:

 {% highlight ruby %}
 def print_hi(name)